 On March 18, 2022, Acuitas Therapeutics Inc. ("Acuitas") filed a lawsuit against us and Genevant in the U.S. District Court for the Southern District of New York, asking the court to enter declaratory judgment that Arbutus patent Nos.
 8,058,069, 8,492,359, 8,822,668, 9,006,417, 9,364,435, 9,404,127, 9,504,651, 9,518,272, and 11,141,378 do not infringe Pfizer and BioNTech's COVID-19 vaccine, COMIRNATY, which uses an mRNA lipid provided, under license, by Acuitas.
 Acuitas also seeks a declaration that each of the listed patents is invalid.
 On June 24, 2022, we and Genevant sought a pre-motion conference concerning our anticipated motion to dismiss all of Acuitas' claims due to lack of subject matter jurisdiction.
 The request for a pre-motion conference was granted, but the case was subsequently re-assigned to a new judge who entered an order directing: (i) Acuitas to inform the court whether it intended to file an amended complaint; (ii) that Acuitas must file any amended complaint by a certain date; and (iii) that if Acuitas did not file an amended complaint, we and Genevant must file our motion to dismiss by a certain date.
 Acuitas filed its amended complaint on September 6, 2022.
-On October 4, 2022, we and Genevant filed our motion to dismiss on November 1, 2022, and we and Genevant filed our reply brief on November 16, 2022.
-The motion is now fully briefed.
-No case schedule is yet in place.
+On October 4, 2022, we and Genevant filed our motion to dismiss the Acuitas action for lack of subject matter jurisdiction based on the lack of a case or controversy.
+Acuitas filed its opposition to the motion to dismiss on November 1, 2022, and we and Genevant filed our reply brief on November 16, 2022 at which point the motion was fully briefed.
+A status conference for the action was set for August 9, 2023, however on August 4, 2023, Acuitas voluntarily dismissed its complaint in the Southern District of New York and refiled a virtually identical complaint in the District Court of New Jersey (D. N.J.) where the Pfizer/BioNTech matter is currently pending, except that the 9,404,127 patent is not at issue in the New Jersey action, and Acuitas also added two additional patents to its New Jersey declaratory judgment action ((U.S. Patent Nos.
+11,298,320 and 11,318,098) that were not at issue in its New York action.
+On September 15, 2023, we and Genevant filed a letter with the Court seeking a premotion conference for a motion to dismiss and subsequently filed our and Genevant's motion to dismiss on October 13, 2023.
+A hearing is scheduled for November 20, 2023.